Origami-Rice/ec0logic/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

 List/describe the artifacts you will produce in order to organize your team.

+We have set up a team workspace on Notion to manage our tasks.
+It includes various pages including a To-Do list, a calendar displaying deadlines and all scheduled meetings & events, a task board where we can assign different levels of priority, completion status and team members responsible for completing the task.
+We also have a section for recording all our meeting minutes.
+During our weekly meetings, we will work as a team to determine the weekly tasks that will move us closer to our larger goals and product requirements, and assign tasks to each team member.

  * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
  * We want to understand: